courtney-buchanan/Pronghorn_microbiome/README.md

 2) taxonomy.qza
 3) sepp-tree.qza

-Code for downstream analysis in R is in the final_pronghorn_updated_R.Rmd file
+Code for downstream analysis in R is in the final_pronghorn_PLOS_submission.Rmd file

 Metadata file for downstream R anlaysis will be included with paper upon publication.
-It is also included in this project (S6Table.csv).
+It is also included in this project (S1Table.csv).
 This can be substituted in the R code for the metadata file "7_11_final_pronghorn_metadata.csv"